f-ocal/phase-0/week-1/tracking-changes-reflection.md

 #### What does the HEAD^ argument mean?

   HEAD^ is the last checked out commit.
 In more general, it is the current branch you are in.
+When you checkout to the branches, the HEAD revision chnages to the point of the new branch,

 #### What are the 3 stages of a git change and how do you move a file from one stage to the other?